 Trello has hundreds of Power-Ups that integrate with third-party apps to bring everything into one place.
 You can even use these add-ons to integrate with department-specific apps that your HR, IT, marketing, and sales teams commonly use — pulling that data into Trello for a single source of truth.

 #2.
 Ensure knowledge accuracy.
 How many times have you worked off a document, only to realize it wasn’t the most recent version?
-Our popular file management Power-Ups collect your organization’s files directly from Google Drive, Dropbox, OneDrive, or your preferred cloud platforms and sync them in real time.
+Our popular file management Power-Ups collect your organization’s files directly from Google Drive, OneDrive, or your preferred cloud platforms and sync them in real time.
 You can rest easy knowing that the documents your employees access through your IKB are living files, automatically updated with the most recent version.

 #3.
 Quickly share information.
 According to Igloo, more than half of workers “avoid sharing documents because they can’t find them or it would take too long to do so.”
 Use our popular integrations like Slack and Email for Trello to share cards, updates, or attachments directly with coworkers.